 While applying for the job and writing this letter, you are writing about yourself.
 You do not need to copy anything from the resume.
 You must know what you possess, and present it in a way that puts forth the best of you.
 If you start copying everything from your resume, it might create a bad impression on the employer and make your letter very boring.
 The letter should interest the employer to read your resume, and if it has exactly the same information as in your resume, it becomes monotonous.

 These are some basic cover letter disasters that should be avoided.
 These mistakes fail to create the impression you wanted to, via your cover letter.

-Being a professional Resume writer and an advisor on how to make the job applications more impactful, Arion Barry has developed unique expertise in writing of cover letter for resumes.
+Author: Being a professional Resume writer and an advisor on how to make the job applications more impactful, Arion Barry has developed unique expertise in writing of cover letter for resumes.
 This is an integral part of resume writing as it makes the resume more powerful.
 Follow Arion on Twitter @arionbarry.